Client

 Tech stack

-Through facial recognition technology, we built a web-based AR filter that analyzed users' moods to recommend a meal to match.
-Pairing with Uber Eats and Wolt, the result was orderable through app.
-Not only was the experience seamless between Coke's and Uber's infrastructure, 8th Wall's facial landmark technology ensured users' privacy by storing no face data.
+Emotions drive food choices, so the concept was direct: point your camera at your face, let computer vision detect your mood, and get a meal recommendation you could order immediately — with a $5 coupon for any Coke-carrying restaurant that matched.
+The experience had to work in a mobile browser with no app download, pass privacy review in two regulatory environments, hand off cleanly into a partner's ordering flow, and launch in sequence across markets with different food delivery ecosystems.
+Not only was the experience seamless between Coke's and Uber's/Wolt's infrastructure, 8th Wall's facial landmark technology ensured users' privacy by storing no face data.
 The app was first launched in North America then localized to EU markets through partnerships regional food service apps like Wolt.
-The result: a fun, shareable activation that made Coke part of the decision, not an afterthought.
+The result was a fun, shareable activation that made Coke part of the decision, not an afterthought.

 Personalized recommendations